 WELCOME THE RESISTANCE

-One of my favorite authors is Steve Pressfield.
+One of my favorite authors is Steven Pressfield.
 He has this to say about resistance.

 Resistance is experienced as fear; the degree of fear equates to the strength of Resistance.
 Therefore the more fear we feel about a specific enterprise, the more certain we can be that enterprise is important to us and to the growth of our soul.
 That’s why we feel so much Resistance.
 If it meant nothing to us, there’d be no Resistance – Resistance is always lying and always full of shit.